Citi Benefits Handbook

 The minimum loan amount is $1,000.
 The maximum is the lesser of:

 - 50% of your vested account balances on the date the loan is made; or

 - $50,000 reduced by the highest outstanding loan balance (if any) in the last 12 months.

-Any money Citi contributes beginning in 2017 for the 2016 Plan year will not be available for loan purposes (e.g., Company Matching, Fixed, and Transition contributions, plus all earnings).
-The only money that will be available for loans is the money you contribute to your account and any Company contribution made prior to 2017.
+Any money Citi has contributed since 2017 (for the 2016 Plan year or after) is not available for loan purposes (e.g., Company Matching, Fixed and Transition contributions, plus all earnings).
+The only money that is available for loans is the money you contribute to your account and any Company contribution made prior to 2017.

 The Plan permits general and residential loans, both of which have a $50 application fee.
 This fee is non-refundable and will be deducted from your account balance at the time the loan request is processed.
 This fee will be used to offset the administrative expenses associated with the loan.

 General loans can be repaid over a period of 12 to 60 months.

 Residential loans can be used to purchase your principal residence only and may be repaid over a period of 12 to 240 months.
 Documentation is required for a residential loan.

 You may have two loans outstanding at any time, and only one can be a residential loan.
 You may not apply for a loan for six months from the date of a hardship withdrawal.